davrot/pytutorial/numpy/slices_views/README.md

 a and b are not independent.
 If I change b this changes automatically a too. **It is of high importance to understand when a view is created.** Otherwise you will get totally wrong results.

+Operations which are known to create views are:
+* Slicing
+* Reshaping
+* ndarray.view()
+* Transposition

 * Using [start:stop:step] for slicing out segments results in a view. b = a[:-1]
 * A simple assignment keeps a view as a view.​ e.g. b = a